Vincentebuka2020/seo-website/README.md

 ---

-### 5. 🧩 Fixing DNS Resolution Issues (resolvectl)
+### 6. Fixing DNS Resolution Issues (resolvectl)

-When i dig or resolvectl and it  shows DNS errors ( SERVFAIL), i was able to trobleshoot the error by updating the DNS configuration using:
+When i dig and resolvectl and it  shows DNS errors ( SERVFAIL), i was able to trobleshoot the error by updating the DNS configuration using:

 ```
 sudo nano /etc/systemd/resolved.conf